devzbysiu/aos/README.md

 2. Clone this repository.
 3. Copy `eww.scss`, `eww.yuck` and `scripts` to `~/.config/eww/`
-4. Check that it's working with `eww open aot` to open tests widget and `eww close aot` to close it.
+4. Check that it's working with `eww open aos` to open tests widget and `eww close aos` to close it.

 If something is wrong you can use `eww logs` to see the logs.